leongxingyu/tp/docs/UserGuide.md

 - QUANTITY must be an integer more than or equals to 0.

-:bulb: Use this command instead of `edit` if you already have an existing product and just want to *decrease* the quantity when you have new stocks.
+:bulb: Use this command instead of `edit` if you already have an existing product and just want to *decrease* the quantity when you sell your stocks.

 ### Example 1
 Context: